How I Came to This Work

 The shadow isn't your enemy.
 It's not a malfunction.
 It's the most honest thing about you — it points to where your true power lies.

 The patterns you keep creating, the dynamics you keep attracting, the parts of yourself you've decided are unacceptable — they're not problems to solve.
-They're invitations.
+They're invitations to grow.

-The energy locked inside them, when properly channeled, is more potent than anything you could generate from your "better self."
+The energy locked inside them, when properly channeled, is more potent than anything you could generate from trying to change yourself.

 Individual work still moves the relationship.